AdamAli398/CarND-LaneLines-P1/writeup.md

   ![roi](https://user-images.githubusercontent.com/64507102/149541786-415a4193-3418-4318-b949-a7b3f5c5d55d.png)

-  ### 6. Hough Line Detection (Line segment detection)
+  ### 6. Hough Line Segment Detection (Line segment detection)
-  This step was crucial in identifying the actual lines to draw.
-The ```hough_lines``` function was left mostly untouched, however the ```draw_lines``` function called within it was modified heavily.

-  In order to identify the best left and right lines to plot for the hough lines, a rolling average for the left and right slope is calculated continuously based on the present line coordinates (x1, x2, y1, y2) available at any given frame.
-Using these lines and their coordinates, the slope and hough intersect (b value) are constantly calculated.
-With these values, I am able to distinguish whether a line is contributing to the left or right side based off the slope (a negative slope value indicates it is a left lane, whereas a positive slope value indicates a right lane - this is because the figure plots are inverted in the Y-axis of each image, making the slopes backwards).
-In addition to using slopes to distinguish between the sides, the average intersect is used with the slope to move the lines from the Hough space back to the Image space.
-Given a set of coordinates mapping to a singular line allows me to plot the most accurate and point-awarded line possible at any given frame.
+  Using the given Hough functions from OpenCV, hough lines were obtained from the canny edges in the region of interest.
+These lines all had a set of two cartesian coordinates (x1, y1, x2, y2) from which I was able to identify the starting and ending points of each line.
+This enabled me to use the slope and intersect points which you will understand in the next steps below.

   A depiction of the hough lines of a single frame can be seen in the image below:

   ![hough](https://user-images.githubusercontent.com/64507102/149543037-97440cb7-8cc7-4482-ab8e-ff2dedc9501a.png)

+  ### 7. Line Segment Classification (Identifying left & right lanes)
+  The first step in mapping the hough lines to applicable lines was classifying each line to a left or right segment.
+Using the start and end coordinates for each line obtained, I was able to determine if a slope was positive or negative, thus confirming whether each line belonged to the right or left lane, respectively, at any given frame.

+   This was done in the ```draw_lines()``` function.

-  ### 7. Line Fitting (Projecting the Hough Lines)
+  ### 8. Line Fitting (Identifying a Line of Best Fit)
-  The last step is project the hough lines onto the original image using the ```weighted_img``` helper function.
+  The last step was to identify a line of best fit for each classified segment of lines, and finally project those lines onto the original image using the ```weighted_img()``` helper function.

+  To do this, I customized a helper function titled ```regression_ransac()```.
+Focusing on one lane at a time, I sent all the obtained coordinates for that lane from the given frame and used the ```bumpy.polyfit()``` function to find a line of best fit.
+After finding this initial line, I used the ```RANSACRegressor()``` function supplied from sklearn which helped me to identify which coordinates were inliers or outliers.
+With this information, I repeated the initial steps in this function to find a new refined line of best fit that applied to only the inliers for each lane.
+Using this finalized line, I obtained the minimum and maximum coordinates on it and once again returned the x1, y1, x2, y2 coordinates of the line.

+  These values were fed back to the ```draw_lines()``` function it was called from, at which point I used the new slope and coordinates to extrapolate the line from the bottom of the image to the top of the RoI.
+This was done using my customized ```hough_to_image()``` function which applied a hough transformation using the slope and intersect and returned it to the image space.
+This pair of coordinates representing each extrapolated line was finally mapped to the real image using the ```weighted_img()``` function.

   This final depiction of lane line tracking can be seen below:

   ![1](https://user-images.githubusercontent.com/64507102/149543507-6527679c-7ad2-46e1-9daf-e3da68ce18cb.png)